 1. Full stop (UK English)/ Period (American English)

-A full stop, otherwise known as period in US English is a symbol (.) which is used
+One of the most important punctuation rules in ielts is Full stop, otherwise known as period in US English is a symbol (.) which is used

 a) To end sentences.

 Sally woke up early and made a tea for herself.

 b) For abbreviations.
 Whenever a shortened form of a word is written in English, it needs to be followed by a full stop.

 Dr. Watson is the best surgeon in the city.

 Cheese, butter, etc. are used to fry vegetables.

 In ielts punctuation rules, Comma is Symbolized by (,).A comma is used in various contexts like

 Unlike the other day, the sun is shining today.